Al Gore and information technology

-Al Gore is a former US Senator who served as the Vice President of the United States from 1993 to 2001.
+Al Gore is a United States politician who served successively in the House of Representatives, the Senate, and as the Vice President from 1993 to 2001.
 In the 1980s and 1990s, he promoted legislation that funded an expansion of the ARPANET, allowing greater public access, and helping to develop the Internet.

 Congressional work and Gore Bill

 Prior to the late 1970s, data communication was primarily on time sharing services, such as those of General Electric.
-Gore had been involved with computers since the late 1970s, first as a Congressman (1977–1993) and later as senator and vice president.
-A 1998 article described him as a "genuine nerd, with a geek reputation running back to his day as a futurist Atari Democrat in the House.
+Gore had been involved with computers since the late 1970s, first as a Congressman (1977–1985) and later as senator and vice president.
+A 1998 article described him as a "genuine nerd, with a geek reputation running back to his day as a futurist 'Atari Democrat' in the House.
 Before computers were comprehensible ...
 Gore struggled to explain artificial intelligence and fiber-optic networks to sleepy colleagues."
 According to Campbell-Kelly and Aspray (Computer: A History of the Information Machine), up until the early 1990s public usage of the Internet was limited and the "problem of giving ordinary Americans network access had excited Senator Al Gore since the late 1970s."